The optimal way to sustainable wellness

 Goal of the Sensible Fitness Program

-In short, it's functional fitness, but not at the cost of the other important parts of your life.
+In short: functional fitness, but not at the cost of the other important parts of your life.

 How did I come up with the program design?

-By having carefully observed (over several years) the typical shortcomings; 'needs' and 'wants' – the predicament if you like – faced by people I've chosen to call Al.
+By having observed (over several years) the typical shortcomings – the 'needs' and 'wants' – the predicament if you like – faced by people I've chosen to call Al.

-SFP addresses this by offering the most efficient and practical solutions.
+SFP addresses these, by offering the most efficient and practical solutions.